2020 First Base Preview: Top 30 Rankings, Tiers and More

 However, he is a preliminary bust pick of mine at the same time.
-Although I really like Pete Alonso and believe in his skill set, I am seeing really high ADP in some early drafts.
+Although I really like Pete Alonso and believe in his skill set, I am seeing really high ADP in drafts.
 He has gone early- to mid-second round in some cases and if that is where the price settles on Alonso, I am out and he will be a bust for me.

 Anthony Rizzo offers arguably the highest floor of any first baseman not named Freddie Freeman or Cody Bellinger.
 He is just as safe as it gets and overall very boring.
 He is another solid, safe player who may be discounted compared to previous seasons due to the excitement of other players around him.
 The farther he falls come draft day, the more shares I will have.

 Tier Three: Solid and Safe

 Calling this the solid and safe tier just felt right.
 Coming up with names for tiers is probably the hardest thing about this.
 I digress, these players offer a high floor and provide a certain level of security at the position.